voldemortX/DST-CBC/README.md

 ## News

+### 2022.6.16

+The arxiv version is in long single column format.
+The Pattern Recognition website has the [double-column version](https://www.sciencedirect.com/science/article/abs/pii/S0031320322002588), with the same content.

 ### 2022.5.5

 After a 17-months review (that is excluding prior rejections at ECCV 20, AAAI 21), DMT is finally **accepted** at Pattern Recognition.
 Cheers!
 The arxiv version will soon be updated, once we have the final publish format.